Kraftland/portable/README.md

 #### Entering sandbox

 To manually execute programs instead of following the `exec.target` config, start portable with argument `--actions debug-shell`.
 This will open a bash prompt and gives you full control of the sandbox environment.

+#### D-Bus

+When debug-shell is enabled on a debug build of Portable, D-Bus proxy will log to the standard output of primary instance.

 # Code of Conduct